fivetran/fivetran_sdk/development-guide.md

 ```
 responseObserver.onError(Status.UNAVAILABLE.withDescription(jsonMessage).asException());
 ```
-- We convert the error description to a SEVERE log if it is not in the correct JSON format and fail the sync.
+- We convert the error description to a SEVERE log if it is not in the correct JSON format and the error causes the sync to fail.

 ### Retries
 - Partner code should retry transient problems internally